zuyouchen/225-final-proj/README.md

 ## File Organization

 * ### ```\```
-  Project configuration files (README.md, Makefile, contract.md, proposal.md, etc).
+  Project configuration files and project reports (README.md, Makefile, contract.md, proposal.md, etc).
 * ### ```\data```
-  Contains all the input files.
+  Contains all the input and output files.
 Includes a small test csv of nodes and one of prereqs, as well as our actual Elden Ring node csv and prerequisite csv.
+It also includes out three output files: allrem-output.csv, anypercent-output.csv, and bfs-output.csv, corresponding to the outputs of our three primary path finding algorithms.
 * ### ```\entry```
   Includes our two entry points for the program: the main exec file and the test file.
 * ### ```\src```